ansible-collections/ibm_zos_core/docs/source/modules/zos_started_task.rst

 asid
-  *asid* is a unique address space identifier which gets assigned to each running started task.
+  *asid* is an unique address space identifier which gets assigned to each running started task.

   | **required**: False
   | **type**: str